Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Some ergodic theory

-Here $A_0 = A$ and $A_k = A^c \cap \{\varphi = k \}$ for $k \geq 1$.
-If $\mu$ is an infinite measure, $T$ is conservative and ergodic, and $0<\mu(A)<\infty$, then it follows from \eqref{e:wandering.alt} that
+Here, $A_0 = A$ and $A_k = A^c \cap\{\varphi= k \}$ for $k \geq 1$.
+If $\mu$ is an infinite measure, $T$ is conservative and ergodic, and $0<\mu(A)<\infty$, then it follows from (\ref{ewanderingalt}) that

 Let $T$ be a conservative ergodic measure preserving map.
-If a set $A$ is a Darling-Kac set, then there is a precise connection between the return sequence $(w_n)$ and the normalizing sequence $(a_n)$ in \eqref{e:DK.set} (and, hence, also in \eqref{e:pointw.dual.erg}), assuming regular variation.
-Specifically, if either $(w_n) \in RV_{1-\beta}$ or $(a_n) \in RV_{\beta}$ for some $\beta \in [0,1]$, then
+If a set $A$ is a Darling--Kac set, then there is a precise connection between the return sequence $(w_n)$ and the normalizing sequence $(a_n)$ in (\ref{eDKset}) [and hence, also in (\ref{epointwdualerg})], assuming regular variation.
+Specifically, if either $(w_n) \in RV_{1-\beta}$ or $(a_n) \in RV_{\beta}$ for some $\beta\in[0,1]$, then

-Proposition 3.8.7 in \cite{aaronson:1997} gives one direction of this statement, but the argument is easily reversed.
+Proposition 3.8.7 in \citet{aaronson1997} gives one direction of this statement, but the argument is easily reversed.

-We will also have an opportunity to use a variation of the notion of a Darling-Kac set.
+We will also have an opportunity to use a variation of the notion of a Darling--Kac set.
 Let $T$ be an ergodic conservative measure preserving map.
-A set $A\in {\mathcal E}$ with $0<\mu(A)<\infty$ is said to be a uniform set for a nonnegative function $g\in L^1(\mu)$ if
+A set $A\in{\mathcal E}$ with $0<\mu(A)<\infty$ is said to be a uniform set for a nonnegative function \mbox{$g\in L^1(\mu)$} if

-If $g=\one_A$, then a uniform set is just a Darling-Kac set.
+If $g=\mathbf{1}_A$, then a uniform set is just a Darling--Kac set.

-\section{Central Limit Theorem Associated with Conservative Null Flows}
+\section{Central limit theorem associated with conservative null flows}

-In this section we state and discuss a functional central limit theorem for stationary infinitely divisible processes generated by certain conservative flows.
-Throughout, $T$ is an ergodic conservative measure preserving map on an infinite $\sigma$-finite measure space $\bigl(E,\mathcal{E}, \mu\bigr)$, and $M$ a symmetric homogeneous infinitely divisible random measure on $(E,\mathcal{E})$ with control measure $\mu$ and local L\'evy measure $\rho$, satisfying the regular variation with index $-\alpha$, $0<\alpha<2$ at infinity condition \eqref{e:regvar.levy}.
-We will impose an extra assumption on the lower tail of the local L\'evy measure: for some $p_0<2$
+In this section, we state and discuss a functional central limit theorem for stationary infinitely divisible processes generated by certain conservative flows.
+Throughout, $T$ is an ergodic conservative measure preserving map on an infinite $\sigma$-finite measure space $ (E,\mathcal{E}, \mu )$, and $M$ a symmetric homogeneous infinitely divisible random measure on $(E,\mathcal{E})$ with control measure $\mu$ and local L\'evy measure $\rho$, satisfying the regular variation with index $-\alpha$, $0<\alpha<2$ at infinity condition (\ref{eregvarlevy}).
+We will impose an extra assumption on the lower tail of the local L\'evy measure: for some~$p_0<2$

-Let $f:E \to \mathbb{R}$ be a measurable function.
+Let $f\dvtx E \to\mathbb{R}$ be a measurable function.
 We will assume that $f$ is supported by a set of finite $\mu$-measure, and has the following integrability properties:

 We will, further, assume that